colbychaskell/clhaskell/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+# clhaskell

+## Initial Deployment

+To bootstrap the IAM role for Github Actions, you must first locally deploy the github actions stacks in the target accounts.

+## CDK Notes

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands
+### Useful commands

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile